filaretov/dndsim/readme.md

 - one of the scouting factions and the investing faction have targeted the same district, but that doesn't trigger a conflict, because scouting is not an aggressive move
 - the investing faction does trigger a conflict

+## Changelog

+### 2020-09-23
+I'm going to abandon `mesa` in favour of my own ABM framework.
+Mesa has a weird circular dependency in the agents and models --- models hold the information about schedules and agents, but agents also have a reference to the model holding them.
+That seems a bit weird to me.